The Apologetics Study Bible Tour to the Holy Land

 HOTEL: Grand Court in Jerusalem

 (Photo at right, Hezekiah’s Tunnel) (With Joel Kramer) We start at the City of David and Hezekiah’s Tunnel and hike 1749 feet from one end to the other.
 This tunnel was dug by Hezekiah’s men in the 8th century BC.
-We will also see the Pool of Siloam talked about the Bible, as part of it has recently been dug up!
+We will also see the Pool of Siloam talked about in the Bible, as part of it has recently been uncovered!
 And Joel will show us a possible site for the actual tomb of King David in a rock-cut tomb near the Pool of Siloam.
 We get back on the bus and head over to Qumran, the site where the Dead Sea Scrolls were first discovered in 1947.
 Ancient Jews called the Essenes copied several hundred manuscripts (later known as the Dead Sea Scrolls), including the earliest copies we have of the Old Testament.
 We can look around the village where these Jews lived 2,000 years ago.
 For those in shape and who are more adventurous, we will take a hike up the hill to Cave 1, the place where Bedouin shepherds first found the scrolls.
 (Warning: this trek is not for the timid!
 Bring good shoes and gloves to hold onto the sharp rocks.)
 We will hear a devotional from Joel in front of the cave, and you will have a chance to go inside where the scrolls were first discovered.
 (Those who are not interested may stay in the Qumran Village and shop for Dead Sea salts and lotions.)
 Finally, we end in Jericho, the city of Palms, where Joel will give us an on-site “rest of the story” to the complimentary DVD that you received for signing up on this trip.

 - See a video on the City of David